-\--Note: Exhibit17 is available in a fillable format at http://intranet.fsa.usda.gov.
+--Note: Exhibit17 is available in a fillable format at http://intranet.fsa.usda.gov.
 CLICK "FFAS Employee Forms/Publications Site" and CLICK "Find Current Forms Using Our Form Number Search".
 For "Form Number", ENTER "2-FLP Exhibit 17".

+Demand for Payment, Notice of Intent to Collect by Non-Centralized Administrative Offset, Including Internal Administrative Offset, Centralized Offset, and Other Applicable Debt Collection Methods

+Dear [Borrower]

-2-FLP, Exhibit 17 (Use Agency Letterhea d format with local return address.)
-Demand for Payment, Notice of Intent to Collect by Non-Centralized Administrative Offset, Including Internal Administrative Offset, Centralized Offset, and Other Applicable Debt Collection Methods [Date] Dear[Borrower] final loss claim that the U.S. I alf, you now have a delinquen Department of Agriculture (USDA), nt Federal debt.
-The final loss claim i Records). s based on the follow ing guaranteed loans: (Comp blete as necessary from Borrower Loan Date of Loan Lender FSA ID Number Loan Amount The amount of the final loss claim paid on your behalf which you owe is \$ Interest will accrue at the note rate of the guaranteed loan on the date the final loss claim was paid (%).
-The amount due will increase as interest accrues at the annual rate indicated.
-FSA will use: Centralized offset from the U.S. Department of Treasury's Treasury Offset Program (TOP), Non-centralized administrative offset between FSA and USDA payment authorizing agencies including, but not limited to, internal administrative offset (IAO) of payments made by FSA, and The other debt collection actions described in this notice to collect the debt you owe FSA.
+This is to inform you that as a result of a final loss claim that the U.S. Department of Agriculture (USDA), Farm Service Agency (FSA) paid on your behalf, you now have a delinquent Federal debt.

+The final loss claim is based on the following guaranteed loans: (Complete as necessary from Borrower Loan Records).

+Date of Loan Lender FSA ID Number Loan Amount

+FSA will use:

+- Centralized offset from the U.S. Department of Treasury's Treasury Offset Program (TOP), - Non-centralized administrative offset between FSA and USDA payment authorizing agencies including, but not limited to, internal administrative offset (IAO) of payments made by FSA, and - The other debt collection actions described in this notice to collect the debt you owe FSA.